Safety Measures in Our Dental Practice – Our Entire Team is Vaccinated.

 - These will be left at the office at the end of the day and disinfected.

 Protocols During and After the Clinical Treatment

-- We have invested in medical grade air filtration systems
+- We have invested in medical-grade air filtration systems

 - During this time, all hygiene doctor checks will be minimized to reduce the use of PPE.
 This will ensure lessening the shortage of PPE and minimizing social contact.
 If the Hygienist has a concern with a dental issue, she will first take a picture of the issue and have the Doctor consult via the messaging system.
 If the issue cannot be resolved in this manner, the Doctor will evaluate the patient.

-- All non-disposable medical equipment used for patient care should be cleaned and disinfected according to manufacturer’s instructions.
+- All non-disposable medical equipment used for patient care should be cleaned and disinfected according to the manufacturer’s instructions.

 - Ensure that environmental cleaning and disinfection procedures are followed consistently and correctly.

 - Routine cleaning and disinfection procedures (e.g., using cleaners and water to pre-clean surfaces prior to applying an EPA-registered, hospital-grade disinfectant to frequently touched surfaces or objects for appropriate contact times as indicated on the product’s label) are appropriate for SARS-CoV-2 in healthcare settings, including those patient-care areas in which aerosol-generating procedures are performed.

 - As a final measure during a procedure that involves aerosols, a mobile ultra-low atomizer disinfection fogger (self-contained germicidal cleaning device that uses proven disinfectant technology to help reduce and eliminate bacteria, viruses, and other pathogens on environmental surfaces) will be used in that operatory prior to setting up for the next procedure.